 - 1. An "isolated" existing data point describes an existing data point location in which no other data or subsurface features, which exhibits the potential to be a source of PCBs, exist in the vicinity.
 These areas will generally be investigated as a 30 foot by 30 foot investigation unit unless supplemental site or chemical information indicates that reducing the area is appropriate. - 2.
 A "linear feature" is one or more data points with a criteria exceedance that may be associated with a utility or other liquid conveying site feature (e.g. outfalls and associated pipe bedding from Building 52 that are potential PCB source areas).
 Criteria exceedances associated with these features may be related to the gravel bedding parallel to the feature and result in horizontal distribution of impacts in the direction parallel to the feature more than in the directions perpendicular to the feature.
-Therefore, the approach for pre-delineating excavation limits will be to position offsets closer in the direction perpendicular to the feature (e.g. 5 feet) and the standard sampling interval (i.e. 30 feet) in the direction parallel to the feature.
+Therefore, the approach for pre-delineating excavation limits will be to position offsets closer in the direction perpendicular to the feature.
 Presence of supplemental site or chemical information may indicate that reducing the offset distance is appropriate. - 3.
 A "cluster" location refers to an area where multiple existing data points with criteria exceedances exist within close proximity to one another in an area greater than 900 square feet.
 For this case, the initial geometry of the investigation units is defined based on the existing data and offset samples are placed around the perimeter.
-Within a "cluster" one data point may serve as a confirmation sample for the side wall of an adjacent area.
+Within a "cluster" one data point may serve as a documentation sample for the side wall of an adjacent area.